AnyChart/docs.anychart.com/Common_Settings/Legend/Events.md

 {sample}CS\_Legend\_Events\_02{sample}

 ```
-/* prevent the default behavior of the legend
+/* listen to the legendItemMouseDown event
-on the legendItemMouseDown event */
+and prevent the default behavior of the legend */
 chart.legend().listen("legendItemMouseDown", function(e) {
   e.preventDefault();
 });